shefalimittal6/Bookstore-SQL-Analysis/README.md

 # 📚 Online Bookstore Customer & Sales Analysis (SQL)

 ## 📌 Project Overview
-This project focuses on analyzing customer behavior, sales performance, and inventory management for an online bookstore using SQL.
+This project analyzes customer purchasing behavior, sales performance, and inventory trends for an online bookstore using SQL.

-The goal is to simulate real-world e-commerce operations and extract meaningful insights from structured transactional data.
+The objective is to simulate a real-world e-commerce system and extract actionable insights that can help improve revenue, customer retention, and inventory management.